sccn/sccn.github.io/tutorials/06_RejectArtifacts/Scrolling_data.md

 --------------------------
-To adjust the number of channels displayed, select [eegplot()](http://sccn.ucsd.edu/eeglab/locatefile.php?file=eegplot.m) menu item <font color=brown>Settings → Number of channels to display</font> and enter the desired number of channels to display in the screen (for instance "16").
+To adjust the number of channels displayed, select [eegplot()](http://sccn.ucsd.edu/eeglab/locatefile.php?file=eegplot.m) menu item <span style="color: brown">Settings → Number of channels to display</span> and enter the desired number of channels to display in the screen (for instance "16").